AmberGraceSoftware/Dex/docs/Chapter1/MappingChildComponents.md

 mapping function takes in a ***Value*** and an ***Observable Key*** as parameters.

-The TodoList can be re-implemented using `MapChildrenByValue`:
+In this case, the TodoList can be best optimized by implementing `MapChildrenByValue`:
 ```lua
 local function TodoList(props: {
     items: Dec.Observable<{string}>